CalebMorris/twitter-application-only-api/README.md

 This is done by using a different [authentication](https://dev.twitter.com/docs/auth/application-only-auth) method over oAuth.
 This module handles authentication and abstracts the API endpoints to Javascript methods.

+## API Version

+This package is only written to work against the [Twitter v1.1 API](https://developer.twitter.com/en/docs/api-reference-index#twitter-api-v1) and doesn't currently support the new V2 API.

 ## Example
 ```javascript
 var Twitter  = require('twitter-app-api');